monasser112/social-app/README.md

 1. Get User Tweets : GET request to this endpoint (localhost/users)
 2. Post a tweet:POST request to this endpoint(localhost/tweet)
-  -You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below
+   - You shoud pass in the body of the request a userId and content of tweet  and make the content-type as "application/json". like below
       `{
          "userId":3,//you can change value
          "content":"hello"//you can change value